axil/numpy-data-types/content/numpy_data_types.rst

 But for more sophisticated types like `np.str_` or `np.datetime64` it doesn’t.

-The recommended way⁴ of checking the dtype against the abstract types is
+The recommended way [5] of checking the dtype against the abstract types is

 .. code:: python